Ecosystem Targets and Supporting Indicators

 The MARPOL treaty of 1988 made ocean dumping illegal.
 But garbage continues to collect on the coast, including the Sound’s 600 miles of shoreline.
 While some of this debris is still dumped from vessels, most of the garbage comes from the streets in our communities.
 This trash gets washed into the Sound as stormwater runoff.
 The success of Long Island Sound Coastal Cleanups, held on weekends in September and early October in the Sound as part of International Coastal Cleanup Day, is evidence that community residents are willing to volunteer in large numbers to help clean up a persistent problem.

-In 2020, 1,879 volunteers in 55 cleanups collected 9,630 pounds of debris along 143.29 miles of coastline, the equivalent of 67.21 pounds per mile.
-The number of volunteers and cleanups were fewer than in previous years because of the Covid-19 pandemic.
+In 2021, 2,953 volunteers in 95 cleanups collected 12,606 pounds of debris along 216 miles of coastline, the equivalent of 191 pounds per mile.
+In 2020, the number of volunteers and cleanups were fewer than in previous years because of the Covid-19 pandemic; but now, in 2021, are comparable to previous years.